Waste Not, Want Not: A 2024 Look at Waste-to-Energy's Cash-Saving Potential

 “We want to see much more local content, not importing of technology.
 Large fabrication structures, tanks, pipework instrumentation - these are all skills and industries that people are familiar with on Teesside.

-“There hasn’t been the financial incentives until now - although they’re not as high as we wanted,” he added.
+“There haven’t been the financial incentives until now - although they’re not as high as we wanted,” he added.

-Antony Warren, from Emerald Biogas, said: “Landfill tax makes its competitive to take food out of the waste stream for companies.
+Antony Warren, from Emerald Biogas, said: “Landfill tax makes it competitive to take food out of the waste stream for companies.